Shopping for GLP-1 prescriptions for weight loss? Here’s what responsible prescribing looks like

 • Take time to discuss the indications, contraindications, and known side effects and risks of medication before prescribing it

 Additionally, if a physician prescribes a medication off-label for weight loss to a patient who qualifies, they can discuss whether the benefits outweigh the risks.
-Off-label prescribing is a common practice by which physicians prescribe an FDA-approved drug at different doses or for reasons other than what the drug is approved to treat and is based on solid clinical evidence.
+Off-label prescribing is a common practice physicians use to prescribe an FDA-approved drug at different doses or for reasons other than what the drug is approved to treat.
+Off-label prescribing is based on solid clinical evidence.

 Some key side effects and risks to be aware of with GLP-1s